BrandonTDiep/PlatePilot/README.md

    npm install
    ```

-3. Create prisma schema and database URL in `.env`.
+3. Create a prisma schema and add the database URL and direct URL from your Supabase connection for Prisma ORM in `.env`
    ```sh
    npx prisma init
    # Connect to Supabase via connection pooling